Campr/Documentation/api-reference.md

 # API Reference

-With only one core construct: **the post**, the {{ book.protocol_name }} API remains simple.
+With only one core construct: **The {{ book.protocol-post }}**, the {{ book.protocol-name }} API remains simple.
 All actions are performed through only a few HTTP calls that we'll detail here.
 The actual URL templates for these endpoints are found in the Meta Post.

 ## Core